How is my Box 3 income for 2024 calculated?

 Step 3: calculate the basis for savings and investments

-You reduce your capital yield tax base (outcome step 2) by the tax-free allowance.
-That is the basis for savings and investments.
+Subtract the tax-free allowance from your capital return tax base (outcome step 2).
+That is your basis for savings and investments.

 You may divide the basis for savings and investment between you and your tax partner.
 Any division is permitted, as long as the total is 100%.
 In this example, you and your tax partner each declare half of the basis for savings and investment, making €109,200 each.

-Step 4: calculate your share in the capital yield tax base
+Step 4: calculate your share in the capital return tax base

-You divide your basis for savings and investments (outcome step 3) by the capital yield tax base (outcome step 2) and multiply the outcome by 100.
-Round off to 2 decimal points.
+Divide your basis for savings and investments (outcome step 3) by the capital return tax base (outcome step 2).
+Multiply the outcome by 100.
+Round off to 3 decimal points.

 The outcome of this calculation is the same for your tax partner.